 - If you are looking at your home as a short-term investment, don’t over improve.
-Consult the 2017 Remodeling Cost vs. Value report to understand which remodeling and home improvement projects retain the most value at resale.
+Consult the recent Remodeling Cost vs. Value report to understand which remodeling and home improvement projects retain the most value at resale.

 - Finally, remember that good enough for now may not be good enough.
 Professional quality remodeling and materials increase value while funky DIY improvements performed without permits may actually reduce value and appeal.
 When in doubt, call Hoffman Weber Construction.